cerndb/tf-spawner/README.md

 You can decide to override it with the `-t` option or to generate a random one with `-r`.
 If both options are present, `-r` is applied.

-Once the training is done, or in case you wish to run a new job, you will need to remove the reosurces that are in the cluster.
+Once the training is done, or in case you wish to run a new job, you will need to remove the resources that are in the cluster.
 You can do this with: `./tf-spawner -d RUN_LABEL`.
 There are two ways you can get the RUN\_LABEL:

 1. from the output that `tf-spawner` printed when it spawned the training
 2. from the description of any of the created resources, e.g. `kubectl describe pod worker0|grep training_attempt | cut -d= -f2`